-- K. It is the mission of Meridian Technology Center to provide a safe environment for our students and employees. - L. There are scheduled times for all doors to be locked.
-The two main entrances to the campus are included in this lock-up procedure.
+- 1. It is the mission of Meridian Technology Center to provide a safe environment for our students and employees. - 2.
+There are scheduled times for all doors to be locked.
+The two main entrances to the campus are included in this lockup procedure.
 This function is performed by Meridian Technology Center custodial staff.
-Students are allowed to be in the building or on the grounds after lock-up only under direct supervision by a faculty or staff member. - M. No school keys will be issued to students, nor will faculty or staff loan a building key or gate access card to a student or non-employee. - N. All buildings are equipped with fire alarms, which are directly tied to an answering service that reports the alarm to the Stillwater Fire Department.
+Students are allowed to be in the building or on the grounds after lockup only under direct supervision by a faculty or staff member. - 3.
+No school keys will be issued to students, nor will faculty or staff loan a building key or gate access card to a student or non-employee. - 4.
+All buildings are equipped with fire alarms, which are directly tied to an answering service that reports the alarm to the Stillwater Fire Department.
 Two fire drills will be conducted per school year.
 Each fire drill shall be conducted within the first fifteen (15) days of each semester.
-The fire drills shall include the sounding of a distinctive audible signal designated as the fire alarm signal. - O. Oklahoma Statutes, Title 21, Section 1280.1, prohibits any person, except a peace officer or other person authorized by the Meridian Technology Center Board of Education, to have in such person's possession on any public or private school property or while in any school bus or vehicle used by any school for transportation of students or teachers any weapon as defined below: - ".... any pistol; revolver, shotgun or rifle, whether loaded or unloaded; dagger; bowie knife; dirk knife; switchblade knife; spring-type knife; sword cane; knife having a blade which opens automatically by hand pressure applied to a button, spring, or other device in the handle of the knife; blackjack; loaded cane; billy; hand chain; metal knuckles; or any other offensive weapon."
+The fire drills shall include the sounding of a distinctive audible signal designated as the fire alarm signal. - 5.
+In order to provide a safe environment for the students and staff of the district, the board of education adopted a policy prohibiting the possession and/or use of dangerous weapons, replicas or facsimiles of dangerous weapons and items or instrumentalities which are used to threaten harm or are used to harm any person.